 ICBA also recognizes Midwest BankCentre for its “Banking the Unbanked and Underbanked,” initiative, which brought mainstream banking services to more than 1,200 previously “unbanked” or “under-banked” families in the St. Louis metro area.
 The $1.9 billion-asset bank’s employees contributed in excess of 4,700 volunteer hours in 2017 to help hundreds of immigrants, minorities and economically disadvantaged citizens access financial services, and spur community redevelopment and reinvestment.

 Additionally, Kennebec Savings Bank received honors for its Main Street Pride redevelopment project, which focused on the renovation, repair and rebuilding of downtown waterfront properties.
 The $952 million-asset bank invested nearly $500,000 toward several downtown projects focusing on arts and culture, business development and community charity.
 In addition to its financial contribution, the bank also encourages volunteerism, with 45 percent of its employees participating.

 ICBA also awarded National Community Bank Service Award honorable mentions to:

-Award recipients will be featured in the September issue of ICBA Independent Banker®.
+Award recipients and their stalwart commitment to their communities will be featured in the September issue of ICBA Independent Banker®.